Biologics: Projects and Folders

 Premium Feature — Available with LabKey Biologics LIMS.
 Learn more or contact LabKey.

-The LabKey Biologics application supports collaboration across multiple projects by using LabKey containers to hold and selectively share data across projects.
+The LabKey Biologics application supports collaboration among multiple teams or projects by using LabKey containers (folders) to hold and selectively share data.
 This topic covers considerations for designing your system.

 Options for Sharing Biologics Data